n1mda/sonos-objc/README.md

 sonos-objc
 ==========

-A simple Objective-C API for controlling Sonos Devices
+An Objective-C API for controlling Sonos Devices

 The aim of this library is to create a simple to use, yet useful API to control Sonos Devices via SOAP.
-It depends on AFNetworking (iOS and OS X) and XMLReader.h/m (iOS and OS X)
+It depends on AFNetworking (iOS and OS X), CocoaAsyncSocket (iOS and OS X) and XMLReader.h/m (iOS and OS X)

 # Installation with CocoaPods